 \section{Local bottlenecks}

 In this section, we introduce and study one of the centrepieces of our theory of $r$-local separations: \emph{$r$-local bottlenecks}.
-For all relevant concepts, we here follow a recurring scheme: we define the local notions, show that they agree with the respective global counterpart on $r$-local coverings and prove lifting/projection lemmas under a suitable assumption on the displacement of~$p_r$.
-We work along this three-step process first for \emph{$r$-local \tstar s} (\cref{TriStarCorrespondence,ProjectionLocalYStar,LiftLocalYStar}), then for \emph{$r$-local bottlenecks} (\cref{correspondenceBottlenecks,ProjectingLocalBottlenecks,LiftingLocalBottlenecks}) and finally for a \emph{construction} of nested sets of $r$-local separations representing the $r$-local bottlenecks (\cref{construction:inductiveNestedSetLocal,CorrespondenceNestedSet,projectionliftNestedSet,LocalNestedToT}).
+For all relevant concepts, we shall follow a recurring scheme: we define the local notions, show that they agree with the respective global counterpart on $r$-local covers, and prove lifting/projection lemmas under a suitable assumption on the displacement of~$p_r$.
+We work along this three-step process first for \tstar s (\cref{TriStarCorrespondence}, \cref{ProjectionLocalYStar} and \cref{LiftLocalYStar}), then for bottlenecks (\cref{correspondenceBottlenecks}, \cref{ProjectingLocalBottlenecks} and \cref{LiftingLocalBottlenecks}) and finally for a construction of nested sets of $r$-local separations that represent the $r$-local bottlenecks (\cref{construction:inductiveNestedSetLocal} , \cref{CorrespondenceNestedSet}, \cref{projectionliftNestedSet} and \cref{LocalNestedToT}).